a1v0/a1v0.de/README.md

     - You might need to create a fake HTML element in the DOM, set the string as `innerHTML` and then return its `innerText` to display.
     - This is convoluted but might be the only way to get it done.
     - Check all articles to see if full HTML could be useful in their titles.
+9. Dark mode footer links have wrong colour when active.
+10. Cambridge blue looks a little weak in dark mode.
+Needs stylistic decision.
+    - The logo looks quite good in white, so we can remove the Cambridge blue from there.
+    - When used as an accent colour (e.g. blockquotes and when one hovers over the menu button), it looks quite grey.
+Perhaps a bolder shade is needed.
+    - Replacing it entirely with yellow is, I think, going too far.